Short On Office Space? Here are 12 Space-Saving Tips For Offices

 Covid has opened the door to remote working.
 And, despite people returning to the office, many continue to work flexible hours.

 Flexible working arrangements can also reduce your need for office furniture.
 For example, you can potentially introduce hot desking rather than giving every staff member their own desk.

 Open plan offices naturally feel more spacious than those with multiple closed areas.
 They can also promote collaboration and a culture of transparency.
 Instead of partitioning, try using rugs to separate an open space into smaller spaces (another small smart space decorating idea).

-Tenant CS is a commercial tenant advisory service that offers tenant representation services for businesses across Australia.
+Tenant CS is a commercial tenant advisory service that offers tenant representation services for businesses across Australia and the Asia-Pacific.

-We represent you, the tenant, and our in-depth knowledge of the Australian leasing market gives our clients the competitive advantage when it comes to finding a space, negotiating a commercial lease and understanding your legal rights.
+We represent you, the tenant, and our in-depth knowledge of the leasing market gives our clients a competitive advantage when it comes to finding a space, negotiating a commercial lease and understanding your legal rights.

 Need some advice?
 Get in touch with our team today!